syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     E> GET `./<SUB-PATH>/<SUB-PATH>_content/Syncfusion.Blazor/<Scripts and CSSs references>` net::ERR_ABORTED 404

-    For this, we need to configure the Base path configuration in the root application's `startup.cs` and `_Host.cshtml`.
+    For this, we need to configure the Base path configuration in the root application's `Program.cs` and `_Host.cshtml`.

     **Cause:**